woojin444/EAssetTracking/README.md

 The key points outlined below show high level requirements for the project that can be futher broken down into sub-requirements.

+* Personnel Tracking<br />
+The tracking and the monitoring of personnel must be prioritised.
+Furthermore, their locations must be accessible in real time by relevant site supervisors for safety purposes.

+* Equipment Tracking<br />
+The system should also be attachable to larger pieces of equipment which allows tracking of said equipments.
+This will lead to improvements in efficiency and management of an oil rig.

+* Asset Location Analysis<br />
+The system will provide analysis tools for data collection.
+For example, the system should be able to provide information on patterns detected for activities such as:<br />
+&nbsp;&nbsp;&nbsp;* Personnel Movement<br />
+&nbsp;&nbsp;&nbsp;* Equipment Movement<br />
+&nbsp;&nbsp;&nbsp;* Safety Hazards<br />
+This information will then be used to improve efficiency and safety in an oil rig.

+* Emergency Notification<br />
+Personnel should be notified of an emergency via the system.

+* Fatigue Monitoring<br />
+The system will monitor workers fatigue levels as an added level of safety.

+* Seawater Detection<br />
+The system should detect if any personnel has fallen off the oil rig into the ocean.

 ## Project Scope

 The team decided to significantly narrow the initial scope of the project, which included emplyee and asset tracking within an oil rig and/or a mine.
 Throguh group meetings, we firstly decided to work on only oil rigs, thus having a stable platform to design our product.